bofisher/atom_cont_conv/README.md

 # Atom Echo – Continued-Conversation Satellite

-> **⚠️ IMPORTANT UPDATE - ESPHome 2025.8.3**
+> **⚠️ IMPORTANT UPDATE - ESPHome 2025.9**
 >
-> **The custom voice_assistant component in this repository is no longer needed!**
+> **The custom voice_assistant component in this repository IS REQUIRED for external audio setups!**
 >
-> ESPHome 2025.8.3 has fixed the voice satellite entity state bug where the state would get stuck in "Idle" instead of properly transitioning through idle → processing → responding → idle.
-The `esphome/custom_components/voice_assistant/` folder in this repository is now **deprecated** and should not be used.
+> While ESPHome has improved significantly, the voice_assistant component still has critical issues when using external audio systems (like Sonos speakers) instead of ESP32 onboard speakers.
+The `esphome/custom_components/voice_assistant/` folder contains essential fixes for:
 >
-> **For new installations:** Simply use the standard ESPHome voice_assistant component with ESPHome 2025.8.3 or later.
+> - **State machine completion** - Prevents getting stuck in "Responding" state
+> - **External audio coordination** - Proper state transitions with Sonos/external speakers
+> - **Continue conversation functionality** - Enables multi-turn conversations
+> - **Ask question support** - Allows HA to programmatically start voice interactions
 >
-> **For existing installations:** Remove the custom_components folder from your ESPHome config and update to ESPHome 2025.8.3+.
+> **For external audio setups:** Use the custom voice_assistant component from this repository.
+>
+> **For onboard ESP speaker setups:** The standard ESPHome component may work, but this version is recommended for reliability.

 ---